iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 #### Removals and Changes

-* Removed `@deprecated` APIs: `ECInstanceNodeKey`, `ECInstanceNodeKeyJSON`, `ECInstancesNodeKey.instanceKey`, `NodeKey.isInstanceNodeKey`, `StandardNodeTypes.ECInstanceNode`.
+- Removed `@deprecated` APIs: `ECInstanceNodeKey`, `ECInstanceNodeKeyJSON`, `ECInstancesNodeKey.instanceKey`, `NodeKey.isInstanceNodeKey`, `StandardNodeTypes.ECInstanceNode`.
 Instead, the multi-ECInstance type of node should be used, since ECInstance nodes may be created off of more than one ECInstance.
 Matching APIs: `ECInstancesNodeKey`, `ECInstancesNodeKeyJSON`, `ECInstancesNodeKey.instanceKeys`, `NodeKey.isInstancesNodeKey`, `StandardNodeTypes.ECInstancesNode`.
-* Removed `Item.labelDefinition` and `Node.labelDefinition`.
+- Removed `Item.labelDefinition` and `Node.labelDefinition`.
 Instead, `Item.label` and `Node.label` should be used, whose type has been changed from `string` to `LabelDefinition`.
 The `LabelDefinition` type has not only display value, but also raw value and type information which allows localizing and formatting raw value.
-* Removed `PersistentKeysContainer`.
+- Removed `PersistentKeysContainer`.
 Instead, `KeySetJSON` should be used.
-* Changed `RulesetsFactory.createSimilarInstancesRuleset` to async.
+- Changed `RulesetsFactory.createSimilarInstancesRuleset` to async.
 Removed `RulesetsFactory.createSimilarInstancesRulesetAsync`.

-### API Changes in `presentation-backend` Package
+### Package @bentley/presentation-backend

 #### Removals and Changes

-* `PresentationManager.getDisplayLabel` was removed in favor of `PresentationManager.getDisplayLabelDefinition`
+- `PresentationManager.getDisplayLabel` was removed in favor of `PresentationManager.getDisplayLabelDefinition`
-* `PresentationManager.getDisplayLabels` was removed in favor of `PresentationManager.getDisplayLabelDefinitions`
+- `PresentationManager.getDisplayLabels` was removed in favor of `PresentationManager.getDisplayLabelDefinitions`
-* `PresentationManager.getDisplayLabelsDefinitions` was renamed to `PresentationManager.getDisplayLabelDefinitions`
+- `PresentationManager.getDisplayLabelsDefinitions` was renamed to `PresentationManager.getDisplayLabelDefinitions`
-* `RulesetEmbedder` now takes a "props" object instead of arguments' list in its constructor.
+- `RulesetEmbedder` now takes a "props" object instead of arguments' list in its constructor.
 Example fix:

   ```ts
   const embedder = new RulesetEmbedder({ imodel });